NateDawg90/DragonFlyz/README.md

 ### Architecture and Technologies

-**NB**: one of the main things you should be researching and deciding upon while you write this proposal is what technologies you plan to use.
-Identify and create a plan of attack for the major technical challenges in your project.
-It's okay if you don't have all the details of implementation fleshed out, but you should have a solid roadmap by Monday morning.
+Special credit goes to Pete Goodman (website) for inspiration on the framework for a similar helicopter game.

-This project will be implemented with the following technologies:
+This project was be implemented with the following technologies:

-- Vanilla JavaScript and `jquery` for overall structure and game logic,
+- Vanilla JavaScript for overall structure and game logic,
 - Webpack to bundle and serve up the various scripts.

 In addition to the webpack entry file, there will be three scripts involved in this project:

 ### Implementation Timeline